EatMoreChicken/CentOS/README.md

     We are going to be using the CentOS Minimal ISO and install everything we need.

     Once the ISO is done downloading, proceed to create a new virtual machine inside VMWare or Virtualbox using the downloaded ISO.
 Use the recommended settings for the allocated ram, storage, and cpu cores.
 And when asked for network adapter, allow CentOS to access the Host-Only, DMZ adapter.
+Adding the DMZ adapter allows the pfSense box to control the network traffic going in and out of the CentOS box.

     Boot the CentOS vm to proceed with the installation